A Pittsburgh Handyman,

 For the panels, you can go cheap and use chip board.
 Imagine your foot crashing through the floor five years from now!
 You only fall two inches, so you don't get hurt.
 But you DESTROYED your floor!
 And how do you replace it?

 You'd better use pressure treated plywood, like I use on my Solid Floor.
 Figure $30 a sheet.
-So if you want 8x12, you need 3 sheets, or $90, for a total of $225.
-Anything bigger needs more than 3 sheets.
+So if you want 8x12, you need 3 sheets, or $90.
+That's a total of $225, for their frame plus your three sheets.

 Seems like a good enough floor, but it suffers from The SHOE BOX Problem!